alex-seville/feta/README.md

 -improve reporting of regression, make regression report available -sidebar needs to be expandable
--check mapping of record button at bottom
--when 'run test' is clicked the button should change to disabled and update when test is completed -loading a test should create an entry for it in the sidebar -capture more events, and different types
+-when 'run test' is clicked the button should change to disabled and update when test is completed -capture more events, and different types
 -maybe have test manifest to load multiple tests